 I grew up outside of Chicago, attended Brandeis University, and graduated from the University of Chicago with a BA in Humanities.
 I arrived in Princeton, New Jersey in 1966 and have lived in this area ever since, with the exception of several extended stays in London.
 I have three children and three grandchildren, and have had an eclectic career in real estate, politics, community organization, academic research, public relations, interior design, teaching, day care administration and adoption advocacy.
 I received a fellowship to Ragdale in Illinois and spent several productive summers in Frank Bidart’s Master Class in Poetry at Skidmore.

 Plain View Press published my first two full-length books; Down to the Quick in 2007 and One Stands Guard, One Sleeps in 2009; three chapbooks followed-–A Siege of Raptors (Finishing Line Press, 2010), Detours & Diversions (Main Street Rag, 2011), and On Location, a collection of ekphrastic poems (March Street Press, 2011).
 I returned to my roots in Midwestern Memories (Aldrich Press, 2013) and to my social work career in Running Down Broken Cement, a collection of narrative poems from my eighteen years in the field (Main Street Rag, 2014).
 Retold fairy tales, The Owl Prince appeared in 2015 and Aldrich Press published Ah, Men, a retrospective of men in my life in 2016.

-My poems have appeared in numerous anthologies and journals, including Segue, Liberty’s Vigil, Blue Lyra Review, Cyclamens and Swords, The Copperfield Review, New York Quarterly, Canary, Slant, Mudfish, Verse Wisconsin, Raven Chronicles, Exit 13, Stepaway Magazine, San Pedro River Review, Pudding Magazine, Poet Lore,Witness, Literary Mama, On Barcelona, The Ledge, Slipstream, Lullwater Review, Chantarelle’s Notebook, Schuylkill Valley Review, Rattapallax, Tiferet, Cultural Logic, Shot Glass Journal, Caduceus, and The Prose Poem Project.
+My poems have also appeared in numerous anthologies and journals, including Segue, Liberty’s Vigil, Blue Lyra Review, Cyclamens and Swords, The Copperfield Review, New York Quarterly, Canary, Slant, Mudfish, Verse Wisconsin, Raven Chronicles, Exit 13, Stepaway Magazine, San Pedro River Review, Pudding Magazine, Poet Lore,Witness, Literary Mama, The Ledge, Slipstream, Lullwater Review, Chantarelle’s Notebook, Schuylkill Valley Journal, Rattapallax, Tiferet, Cultural Logic, Shot Glass Journal, Caduceus, and The Prose Poem Project.